rsalmei/alive-progress/README.md

 Do those astonishing animations refuse to display?

 Some terminals occasionally do not report themselves as "interactive", like within shell pipeline commands "|" or background processes.
-And some never report themselves as interactive, like Pycharm's console and Jupyter notebooks.
+And some never report themselves as interactive, like PyCharm's console and Jupyter notebooks.

 When a terminal is not interactive, `alive-progress` disables all kinds of animations, only printing the final receipt.
 This is made to avoid spamming a log file or messing up a pipe output with thousands of progress bar updates.